ctrlplusb/easy-peasy/README.md

 ### StoreProvider

-Initialises your React application with the store so that your components will be able to consume and interact with the state via the `useStore` and `useAction` hooks.
+Initialises your React application with the store so that your components will be able to consume and interact with the state via the `useStore` and `useActions` hooks.

 <details>
 <summary>Example</summary>